 He led us on a hike around the park and memorialized it by taking photos of all of us.
 He specializes in National Park trips from the Vegas area and will help you get your hike completely planned and photographed all while keeping you safe in the backcountry.
 It’s a really cool offering – and if you are anywhere near Vegas, or if you want to do some exploration of any national parks or get cool pics of astrophotography and the milky way – Ryan’s your guy!

 Within a day’s drive of Vegas, he can take you to Great Basin, Joshua Tree, Death Valley, Zion Grand Canyon, Yosemite, and Petrified Forest.

 4. Oui Experience UTV Tours

 I know what you are thinking – what the heck is a UTV?
-UTV stands for Utility Tracker Vehicle (also referred to as a side by side ).
-Jake described it as a golf cart and an ATV( 4 wheeler) had a baby and super charged it – that’s an UTV.
+UTV stands for Utility Tracker Vehicle (also referred to as a side-by-side).
+Jake described it as a golf cart and an ATV (4-wheeler) that had a baby and supercharged it – that’s a UTV.
 It feels and drives more like a car than a motorcycle or an ATV.
 On an ATV you straddle the engine and have handlebars, but driving a UTV means having a steering wheel and a ‘seat’.
-UTV’s can go between 20 and 70 mph, and the most surprising thing to me is that they are smoooooth.
-It felt as if I were hovering over the rough terrain, like nothing I’ve ever experienced before.
+UTVs can go between 20 and 70 mph, and the most surprising thing to me is that they are smoooooth.
+It felt as if I were hovering over the rough terrain, like nothing I’d ever experienced before.